robseb/Django2FPGAdemo/README.md

    ````bash
    python3 manage.py runserver 0:8181
    ````
- * Open following URL with a web browser:
+ * Open the following URL with a web browser:
    ````txt
    http://<iPv4-Address of the Board>:8181/admin
    ````
- * The Yocto Login Screen should apear:
+ * The Yocto Login Screen should appear:
    (Pic04)

  * Use your login credentials to login
  (Pic05)
- * Here is with the table "*Accsensor*" the content of the database accessible
+ * Here is the content of the database with the table "*Accsensor*" accessible
- * At this point it is posibile to add sensor data manuel (Hier ggf. manuel ein wert einfuegen)
+ * At this point it is possible to add the sensor data manuelly (Hier ggf. manuel ein wert einfuegen)

   ### Presenting the Sensor Data and control the FPGA LED on a web page
-  * To view this data in a graphic is the Libary [plotly](https://plot.ly/python/) used
+  * To view this data in a graphic the Libary [plotly](https://plot.ly/python/) is used
-    * That is by far the easist way to implement such kind of UI-elemets to a web page, but realy unificend as well
+    * That is by far the easiest way to implement such kind of UI-elemets to a web page, but really unefficient as well
-  * To display live date of the accelerometer is it neccesary to add some lines of code to the "*views.py*"-file of the App (*DjangoSensor/AccSensor/views.py*):
+  * To display live date of the accelerometer it is necessary to add some lines of code to the "*views.py*"-file on the App (*DjangoSensor/AccSensor/views.py*):
   ````python
   '''
   Django accelerometer demo application - "views.py"